y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

-- <time>Jul 24, 2023</time> This was quite an experience - finished going through the ML Safety Course by the Center for AI Safety in one day and made [a guide/blog post from my notes](https://arjunyadav.net/blog/the-busy-persons-introduction-to-ai-safety).
+- <time>Jul 24, 2023</time> This was quite an experience - finished going through the ML Safety Course by the Center for AI Safety and made [a guide/post from my notes](https://arjunyadav).

 <hr />